Welcome to Harleston Choral Society

 From 2004 – 2017, our Musical Director was Chris Bracewell.
 Chris was a very experienced choral conductor and inspired the choir to new heights.
 Recent concerts under Chris’s baton included Brahms’ Requiem and Bach’s St John Passion.

-We are delighted that, since January 2018, our new Musical Director is Janette Ruocco.
+We are delighted that, since January 2018, our Musical Director is Janette Ruocco.
 Janette has a wealth of experience with choral societies, chamber choirs and vocal ensembles.
 She is also a choral trainer and workshop leader.
-We have had a very successful first year with Janette, performing Rossini’s Petite Messe Solennelle in June, and Part 1 of the Messiah followed by Telemann’s German Magnificat for our Christmas concert.
+We have had two very successful years with Janette, performing Rossini’s Petite Messe Solennelle, Part 1 of the Messiah, Telemann’s German Magnificat, Purcell’s Dido and Aeneas, The First Nowell by Vaughan Williams and Chilcott’s The Twelve Days of Christmas.

 We are very fortunate to have Karen Smith as our regular accompanist at our practices.
 Karen is a professional musician who has also worked with Eye Bach Choir.